-Incessant Music Madness: The punk rock neighbors (which appear throughout the movie).
+- Incessant Music Madness: The punk rock neighbors (which appear throughout the movie).

 - Kill the Poor: Reno originally targeted the homeless due to being disgusted by them.

-	- Video Nasty: Why do you think it was popular with the youth?
+- Video Nasties: Why do you think it was popular with the youth?